-Many new nonprofits (and established nonprofits that have never written grants) are confused about what grant writing actually entails.
-And that’s perfectly acceptable given that they’re new to the process.
+Many new nonprofits (and established nonprofits that have never written grants) are confused about what is involved in grant writing — what the grant writing process is.

 As professional grant writers, our job involves leading our nonprofit clients through this process and ensuring the long-term success of the grant program.
-Here’s a very basic look at the steps involved in grant writing, from the perspective of a freelance grant writer and her client.
+Here’s a very basic look what is involved in grant writing, from the perspective of a professional grant writer.

-- First contact: If a foundation publishes their phone number or email address, we’ll contact them to make sure your nonprofit is a good fit and to clarify any questions we have.
+Next, we reach out to foundations that publish their phone number or email address, making sure your nonprofit is a good fit and clarifying any questions we have.
 Some foundations specifically say, “Don’t contact us,” so of course we’ll honor that request when necessary.

-- Write and submit: Once we have all the details, we’ll put together the application material the foundation requests.
-This may be a short letter, an online application, a five-page narrative, etc. It’s important that our client reads over this product when we’re finished, makes any changes, and approves it before submission.
+Then, we’ll put together the application material the foundation requests.
+This may be a short letter, an online application, a five-page narrative, etc. We ask our clients to read over this product when we’re finished.
+They can then make changes and approve it before submission.

-- Follow up: This step may involve following up with a foundation after a rejection, providing the foundation with more information, or writing a grant report after money is awarded.
-We’ll discuss with our clients how to best handle these tasks when they arise.
+We often follow up with a foundation after a rejection, providing them with more information.
+If the foundation awards a grant, we’ll work on a grant report that shows how your nonprofit spent the grant award money.
+In each case, we discuss with our clients how to best handle these tasks when they arise.

 Interested in learning more about our grant writing services?
 Contact us.